 PBJ Executive Board

-Nicolas is a freshman in the College majoring in Biological Basis of Behavior and minoring in Bioethics.
+Nicolas is a sophomore in the College majoring in Biological Basis of Behavior and minoring in Bioethics.
 He was born in Cali, Colombia, but lived in South Florida for most of his life.
 He became interested in bioethics during the summer before his senior year of high school, when he attended a program at the University of Notre Dame focused on the integration of science and ethics.
 He is most interested in the way bioethics influences the healthcare field, especially in physician decision making.
-Alongside PBJ, Nick is involved in the MedX Education Committee and teaches neuroscience to local high schoolers.
+Alongside PBJ, Nick is a member of Phi Delta Epsilon, a pre-medical fraternity, and works in a genetics lab focused on autism spectrum disorders.
 He loves dinosaurs and has an identical twin brother.